nodejs/node/doc/api/crypto.md

 If a `signature_format` is specified, the `signature` is expected to be a string; otherwise `signature` is expected to be a [`Buffer`][] or `Uint8Array`.

+The optional `options` argument is an object which specifies additional cryptographic parameters.
+Currently, the following options are supported:

+* `padding` : {String} - RSA padding, either `'pkcs1'` for RSASSA-PKCS1-v1_5
+  (default) or `'pss'` for RSASSA-PSS
+* `saltLength` : {number} - salt length for RSASSA-PSS.
+If this is set to `-1`, the salt length will be set to the digest size.
+A value of `-2` (default) causes the salt length to be automatically determined based on the PSS block structure.

 Returns `true` or `false` depending on the validity of the signature for the data and public key.